kaitiepiee/CSARCH2-S15-Group4-SP/README.md

 The full analysis writeup is found in our repository.

+# DEMO & PROGRAM OUTPUT SCREENSHOTS
-The video for our project DEMO and the # OUTPUT SCREENSHOTS of our program is in a Google Drive Link because the file was too big to upload on Github. https://drive.google.com/drive/folders/1MsRUrbQqHUVsMdDg6BVmzfQul8dioI4k?usp=sharing
+The video for our project DEMO and the output screenshots of our program is in a Google Drive Link because the file was too big to upload on Github. https://drive.google.com/drive/folders/1MsRUrbQqHUVsMdDg6BVmzfQul8dioI4k?usp=sharing

 # Group Members